BarsMonster/Voron-V0-dual-rail-mini-aftersherpa/README.md

 # Travel range
 * XY travel range is unaffected.
 * Z travel range is increased by 2mm.
-* Free space above carriage is reduced by 2mm, so you will benefit of any of tophat mods with more space.
+* Free space above carriage is reduced by 2mm, so you will benefit with any of tophat mods with more space.

 # Homing
 It only supports sensorless homing on X axis.
 If we are saving weight - we must drop X endstop.